ammar-abagumbul/Arcade_Game/README.md

 * Data structures for storing game status
   -
+  - Minesweeper: Uses vectors to store the board bombs and flags

 * Dynamic memory management
   -
+  - Minesweeper: Uses vectors to store the biard bombs and flags

 * File input/output
   - Sliding Block Puzzle:
-  - Minesweeper:
+  - Minesweeper: The player can save their progress in a .txt file and load it later from it
   - Bokosan: The maps for each level of Bokosan is read from .txt files
   - Pacman:

 * Program codes in multiple file
-  - Effective file organization makes it easy to edit functions and finding errorsc
+  - Effective file organization makes it easy to edit functions and finding errors

 * Proper indentation and naming styles
   - Proper indentation of 2 spaces is used